Civic Holiday in Canada: Exploring the Best places to visit in Yukon

 4. Emerald Lake

 With Emerald Lake just a short drive from Whitehorse, one of the most iconic places to visit in the Yukon, Canada is home to a number of stunning lakes.
 The captivating turquoise waters of the lake are a well-known natural wonder.
-The lake is formed by light bouncing off the marl, a special mixture of clay and calcium carbonate that makes up the lake bed.
+This lake is formed by light bouncing off the marl, a special mixture of clay and calcium carbonate that makes up the lake bed.

 Emerald Lake's color comes from light reflecting off marl on the lakebed